-To perform this calculation, the most recent validation result(s) is used.
+To perform this calculation, the most recent validation result(s) will be used.
 These calculations are based on the average measurement values during the validation, which can be viewed from the Mode 9 display.
 These values are not constrained by the measurement range of the analyzer, which will ensure accurate RATA Multiplier and RATA Offset values are calculated.

-3.9.59 To perform the calculation:
+To perform the calculation: